leobago/fti/docs/source/compatibility_notes.rst

 The new data-type handling API is opaque to the user, meaning that those structures are managed internally by FTI.
 The user is granted indirect access to manipulate the data-types through a type identifier, namely **fti_id_t** (i.e a 32-bit integer).
-To assist in the transition, the following pre-processor operation is added to FTI:
+Most of the changes are masked by a new pre-processor definition in FTI:

 .. code-block::

    #define FTIT_type fti_id_t

-These changes do not impact most existing applications.
+As such, these changes will not impact the majority of existing applications.
-However, applications using the following function must be altered:
+However, applications using the following functions will need to be adjusted:

 - **FTI_InitComplexType**
 - **FTI_AddSimpleField**
 - **FTI_AddComplexField**

-Due to the aforementioned changes, these functions had to be restructured.
+The management of complex types has been completely refactored due to the aforementioned changes.
-To reinforce these changes, we renamed these functions to:
+To reinforce this refactor, we renamed these functions respectively to:

 - **FTI_InitCompositeType**
 - **FTI_AddScalarField**
 - **FTI_AddVectorField**

-These 3 functions are used to describe user-defined composite data-types.
+These functions are used to describe complex data-types to the FTI runtime.
-Up to FTI version 1.4.1, these functions were used as follows:
+In previous versions of FTI, these functions were used as follows:

 .. code-block::